LudwigSchallner/dotfiles/README.md

 recommended to install the [Meslo Nerd Font](https://github.com/romkatv/powerlevel10k#meslo-nerd-font-patched-for-powerlevel10k). included in the fonts directory (which will be copyed into ~/.local/share/fonts/.

+If you also want to install conda and the following packages(which are installed via pipx so they are environment wide installed)
+  - black
+  - dvc"[all]"
+  - pre-commit
+  - ranger-fm
+  - thefuck
+  - tox

 ### I just want part of it